Human papillomavirus infection: Cancer

-Virus types

-About a dozen HPV types (including types 16, 18, 31, and 45) are called "high-risk" types because persistent infection has been linked to cancer of the oropharynx, larynx, vulva, vagina, cervix, penis, and anus.
-These cancers all involve sexually transmitted infection of HPV to the stratified epithelial tissue.
-Individuals infected with both HPV and HIV have an increased risk of developing cervical or anal cancer.
-HPV type 16 is the strain most likely to cause cancer and is present in about 47% of all cervical cancers, and in many vaginal and vulvar cancers, penile cancers, anal cancers, and cancers of the head and neck.

 Case statistics

-An estimated 561,200 new cancer cases worldwide (5.2% of all new cancers) were attributable to HPV in 2002, making HPV one of the most important infectious causes of cancer.
-HPV-associated cancers make up over 5% of total diagnosed cancer cases worldwide, and this incidence is higher in developing countries where it is estimated to cause almost half a million cases each year.

-In the United States, about 30,700 cases of cancer due to HPV occur each year.
+Cervical cancer is among the most common cancers worldwide, causing an estimated 604,000 new cases and 342,000 deaths in 2020.
+About 90% of these new cases and deaths occurred in low and middle income countries, where screening tests and treatment of early cervical cell changes are not readily available.

+In the USA, cervical cancer accounts for 0.7% of new cancer cases.
+Oral cavity and pharynx cancer accounts for 2.9% of new cancer cases and predominantly affects men.
+HPV is thought to cause 60% to 70% of oropharyngeal cancers.
+37,300 cases of cancer, caused by HPV, occur each year.

 Cancer development

 In some infected individuals, their immune systems may fail to control HPV.
 Lingering infection with high-risk HPV types, such as types 16, 18, 31, and 45, can favor the development of cancer.

-Co-factors such as cigarette smoke can also enhance the risk of such HPV-related cancers.
+Co-factors such as cigarette smoke can also enhance the risk of HPV-related cancers.

 HPV is believed to cause cancer by integrating its genome into nuclear DNA.
 Some of the early genes expressed by HPV, such as E6 and E7, act as oncogenes that promote tumor growth and malignant transformation.
 HPV genome integration can also cause carcinogenesis by promoting genomic instability associated with alterations in DNA copy number.

 E6 produces a protein (also called E6) that simultaneously binds to two host cell proteins called p53 and E6-Associated Protein (E6-AP).
 E6AP is an E3 Ubiquitin ligase, an enzyme whose purpose is to tag proteins with a post-translational modification called Ubiquitin.
 By binding both proteins, E6 induces E6AP to attach a chain of ubiquitin molecules to p53, thereby flagging p53 for proteosomal degradation.
 Normally, p53 acts to prevent cell growth and promotes cell death in the presence of DNA damage. p53 also upregulates the p21 protein, which blocks the formation of the cyclin D/Cdk4 complex, thereby preventing the phosphorylation of retinoblastoma protein (RB), and in turn, halting cell cycle progression by preventing the activation of E2F.
 In short, p53 is a tumor-suppressor protein that arrests the cell cycle and prevents cell growth and survival when DNA damage occurs.
-Thus, the degradation of p53, induced by E6, promotes unregulated cell division, cell growth and cell survival, all characteristics of cancer.
+Thus, the degradation of p53, induced by E6, promotes unregulated cell division, cell growth, and cell survival, all characteristics of cancer.

-It is important to note, that while the interaction between E6, E6AP and p53 was the first to be characterized, there are multiple other proteins in the host cell which interact with E6 and assist the induction of cancer.
+It is important to note that although the interaction between E6, E6AP, and p53 was the first to be characterized, several other proteins in the host cell interact with E6, supporting the induction of cancer.